kashif-baig/Elecrow-All-in-One-Starter-Kit-for-Arduino/README.md

 pip install pythonnet
 ```

-Open the repo using VS Code (see next step) and create a Python environment, within which pythonnet can be installed.
 Pythonnet allows Python to interact with the Robo-Tx .NET-based API.
+After installing VS Code (see next step) open the repo using VS Code, open one of the Python code examples, create a Python environment, then use the VS Code terminal window to install Pythonnet.

 ---